 Despite all these efforts and measures, the spread of corruption has been unrelenting and has remained a major obstacle to the attainment of the country's' development goals.
 There is a long way to go in terms of ensuring a transparent and accountable system of governance across all government structures and fully mainstream ethics and integrity in the education system of the country in the move to create a generation of public service and society that is accountable, responsive and transparent.
 To date, the works of FEACC and its regional counterparts have been using the usual and conventional approach in education, prevention, investigation and prosecution and this coupled with the non-existence of a policy and strategy to coordinate and build synergies among different players made the fight against corruption a daunting task.
-The research conducted by the commission have also indicated that the delivery of the Anti-Corruption Commissions and other institutions with oversight roles is not compatible with the public expectation in fighting corruption in all its forms.
-In addition, as corruption becomes increasingly sophisticated, the fight against it demands a wellintegrated, multi-disciplinary approach.
-Successful anti-corruption efforts are often led by a well thought out and robust national anti-corruption policy and strategy that can guide and coordinate the anti-corruption activities of politicians and senior government officials, the private sector, citizens, communities, and civil society organizations.
-Article 5 (1) of the United Nations Convention Against
+The research conducted by the Commission has also indicated that the delivery of the Anti-Corruption Commissions and other institutions with oversight roles is not compatible with the public expectation in fighting corruption in all its forms.